 Now, me being a coffee whore, this deliciousness usually ends up in my coffee creations.
 But, if baking is a part of your journey, you will definitely love this recipe!

 Now, the most important thing about this recipe is the coconut milk.
 So you want to make sure you are using full-fat, great quality coconut milk (I like the Native Forest coconut milk).
 Do not use that “low fat”, “fat-free” crap.
 You just won’t be able to get the same consistency or taste without full-fat coconut milk.
-And honestly, what is the point of making condensed milk if you are going to use “fat-free” milk?
+And honestly, what is the point of making condensed milk if you are going to use “fat-free” shit right?

-1 13.5 oz can of full-fat coconut milk
+1 13.5-ounce can of full-fat coconut milk

 1/4 tsp. ground nutmeg

-Keywords: Vegan condensed milk, coconut condensed milk
+Keywords: Vegan condensed milk, dairy free condensed milk